mehaksmansoori/Snap_Study/README.md

 # SnapStudy

-AI-powered tool to summarize, transcribe, quiz, and translate long video lectures.

-## Setup
+SnapStudy is an AI-powered educational assistant that can generate quizzes, summarize notes, and translate content using GenAI models.
+Built with a Flask backend and React frontend.

 ### Backend